mattermost/docs/source/administration/command-line-tools.rst

 Using the CLI on Docker Preview
 -------------------------------

-The preceding documentation and command reference below also applies to the Mattermost docker preview image.
+The preceding documentation and command reference below also applies to the `Mattermost docker preview image <https://github.com/mattermost/mattermost-docker-preview>`_.

 Mattermost 3.6 and later
 ^^^^^^^^^^^^^^^^^^^^^^^^